 Material Recommendations

-Here are the best lenses for each common CO₂ laser material:
+Here are practical lens choices for common CO₂ laser materials:

 | Material | Best Lens | Why |